zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/add-pages/add-pages.md

 # Add Pages for Working with Data

-## Before You Begin
+## Introduction

-This 15-minute tutorial shows you how to use the Quick Starts provided with Oracle Visual Builder to create pages and buttons that allow you to edit data, view details of data, and delete data in a table.
+This lab shows you how to use the Quick Starts provided with Oracle Visual Builder to create pages and buttons that allow you to edit data, view details of data, and delete data in a table.

+Estimated Lab Time:  15 minutes

 ### Background